skjolber/3d-bin-container-packing/README.md

 [Apache 2.0]

 # History
+ - [1.0.5]: Binary search approach for packaging with deadline
- - [1.0.4]: Add deadline and brute force packager.
+ - 1.0.4: Add deadline and brute force packager.
  - 1.0.3: Fix for issue #5, minor cleanup.
  - 1.0.2: Fix for issue #4, minor improvements.
  - 1.0.1: Add option to toggle 2D and 3D rotation and box placement coordinates, compliments of [NothinRandom].